CPS Energy seeking jury trial in case over 'unconscionable prices' for gas during Winter Storm Ur

 Most Active PUCT Filings

-APPLICATION OF BRAZOS ELECTRIC POWER COOPERATIVE, INC. TO AMEND ITS CERTIFICATE OF CONVENIENCE AND NECESSITY FOR THE BEECHAM GAP 138-KV TRANSMISSION LINE IN LAMPASAS AND CORYELL COUNTIES - (66 filings)
+APPLICATION OF ENTERGY TEXAS, INC. TO AMEND ITS CERTIFICATE OF CONVENIENCE AND NECESSITY FOR THE CYPRESS-TO-LEGEND 500-KV TRANSMISSION LINE IN HARDIN AND JEFFERSON COUNTIES - (56 filings)